acadonis/Project-4/README.md

 The CarbonKit API model chosen requires a GET request containing the two IATA airport codes, which will return a range of values relating to carbon and other emissions that can then be displayed to the user.
 Originally I had intended for this to show on the index page of the destinations after a user had searched, and enable sorting by lowest amount, however this quickly proved complex involve batch requests for multiple airports and issue around the sequencing of axios requests.

 As such, I reversed this approach and decided to make the request on the show page for individual destination, the correct decision in my view given the timeframe of the project.
-The search airport is fed through to the show page using params, the desintation airport extracted from the destination response, these passed to the API and the result displayed:
+The search airport is fed through to the show page using params, the destination airport extracted from the destination response, these passed to the API and the result displayed:

 ```Python
 componentDidMount(){